CSE232-MSU/CSE232/labs/lab02.md

 ### Program Specifications

 Your program will prompt the user for an integer number (a number without decimal points) that indicates the number of days _after_ 12/30/2016, starting at a distance 37.33 AU from the Sun.
-You will calculate the distance of New Horizons from the Sun using the numbers from 12/30/2016 (assume velocity is constant) _plus_ the user provided number of days, and report:
+You will calculate the distance of New Horizons from the Sun using the above numbers from 12/30/2016 (assume velocity is constant) _plus_ the user provided number of days, and report:

 - Distance in kilometers (1 AU = 149,598,000 km) on a line by itself
 - Distance in miles (1 AU = 92,955,800 mile) on a line by itself